pranav20395/healthsake/README.md

 - Ability to buy medicines and get medical claims.
 - Ability to provide documents to other users (patients/organizations).
 - Ability to automatically verify the documents.
-- Admin capabilities as mentioned above or more.
+- Admin capabilities is being able to observe logs and remove any user.
 - User-Admin approval process using a document upload.

 ## Built with